snowplow-archive/snowplow.github.com/_posts/2015-12-02-data-modeling-in-spark-exploring-spark-sql.md

 ## Loading the data into a Spark DataFrame

 We want to load our events into a [Spark DataFrame][spark-data-frame], a distributed collection of data organized into named columns.
+This concept is similar to a [data frame in R][r] or a table in a relational database.

 Let's start with transforming the RDD into a more suitable format using the [EventTransformer][event-transformer] object:

 {% highlight scala %}
 import com.snowplowanalytics.snowplow.datamodeling.spark.events.EventTransformer